nasimshm/nasimshm/README.md

 <p>I'm a Ph.D. student at the University of Texas - Arlington. </p>

-<p>My research projects involve Knowledge Graphs, Data Mining, and Deep Learning.
-More specifically, I am working on building a system that can efficiently discover exceptional facts from knowledge graphs.
-Furthermore, I am studying the effectiveness of link prediction algorithms for large real knowledge graphs and working on creating datasets that facilitate research on this task and more.</p>
+<p>My research projects involve Knowledge Graphs, Machine Mining, and Deep Learning.
+More specifically, I am studying the effectiveness of link prediction algorithms for large real knowledge graphs and working on creating datasets that facilitate research on this task and more.
+Furthermore, I am working on building a system that can efficiently discover exceptional facts from knowledge graphs. </p>

 <!--<p align="center">
   <img align="left" src="https://github-readme-stats.vercel.app/api?username=nasimshm&count_private=true&show_icons=true&theme=radical" alt="nasimshm"/>